 The purpose of the Global Implementation Initiative (GII) is to promote and establish coherent and collaborative approaches to implementation practice, science, and policy.
-The GII seeks to promote 1)Access to implementation networks, experts, and educational and workforce development opportunities, 2) Influence on researchers, policy makers, and organizational leaders to increase focus on effective implementation strategies in applied settings, and 3) Impact on the integration of effective implementation practices in human service settings in order to improve outcomes for children, families, individuals, and communities worldwide.
+The GII promotes the development and integration of effective implementation, improvement, and scaling practices in human service settings in order to improve outcomes for children, families, individuals, and communities worldwide.

 Learn more about the History and Future Directions of the GII.